 - chips, for serving (I use Siete Foods Grain-Free Tortilla Chips)

-- Meanwhile, in a large saucepan, heat ghee over medium heat until just melted.
-Once melted, add the cayenne, chili powder, cumin, garlic powder, oregano, and smoked paprika and whisk to combine with the ghee.
+- Meanwhile, in a large saucepan, heat the remaining 1 tbsp avocado.
+Add the cayenne, chili powder, cumin, garlic powder, oregano, and smoked paprika and whisk to combine.
 Cook, stirring, until the spices are very fragrant and toasted, 1 to 2 minutes.

 - Add the arrowroot flour and whisk until well combined and there are no longer any clumps.
 Once combined, add the tomato paste and using a rubber spatula or spoon, stir until well combined.
 It will likely be a big glob at this point-- but that's how it is supposed to be.